Nauru Regional Processing Centre: 2001-2008: Establishment and First Closure

-2012: Reopening
+2012-2020: Reopening and Second Closure

-In August 2012, the Labor government led by Prime Minister Julia Gillard announced the resumption of the transfer of asylum seekers arriving by boat in Australia to Nauru (and Manus Island, PNG).
-Australia signed an initial Memorandum of Understanding (MOU) with Nauru on 29 August 2012.
+In August 2012, the Australian Labor government led by Prime Minister Julia Gillard announced the resumption of the transfer of asylum seekers arriving by boat in Australia to Nauru and Manus.
+Australia signed an initial memorandum of understanding (MoU) with Nauru on 29 August 2012.
 The first group arrived the following month.
-The re-opening of the centres sparked criticism of Australia's Labor government after the United Nations refused to assist the government on the mandatory measures.
+The reopening of the centres sparked criticism of the Australian government after the United Nations refused to assist the government with the mandatory measures.
 In November 2012, an Amnesty International team visited the camp and described it as "a human rights catastrophe [...] a toxic mix of uncertainty, unlawful detention and inhumane conditions".

-The MOU between Nauru and Australia was renegotiated on 3 August 2013.
-Clause 12 of the 2013 MOU allows for resettlement of refugees in Nauru:
+The MoU between Nauru and Australia was renegotiated, signed and entered into force on 3 August 2013.
+Clause 12 of the 2013 MoU allowed for resettlement of refugees in Nauru:

-"The Republic of Nauru undertakes to enable Transferees who it determines are in need of international protection to settle in Nauru, subject to agreement between Participants on arrangements and numbers".
+The Republic of Nauru undertakes to enable Transferees who it determines are in need of international protection to settle in Nauru, subject to agreement between Participants on arrangements and numbers.